Updated: December 6th, 2021

 How to group and structure your content will also have an impact on SEO.
 Enter topical optimization.

-With topical optimization, businesses have moved away from optimizing for single keywords and instead optimize for larger topics and key-phrases (also known as long-tail keywords).
+With topical optimization, businesses have moved away from optimizing for single keywords and instead optimize for larger topics and key phrases (also known as long-tail keywords).
 No more singular, competitive keywords – we’re talking strings of them.
-And it makes sense to use this approach, considering that roughly 70% of page views are a direct result of long-tail keywords.
+And it makes sense to use this approach, considering that the vast majority of page views are a direct result of long-tail keywords.

 Think Like a Customer